ianagpawa/audacious/README.md

 ### Before Executing The Script
 - You will need to create `secrets.py` in the main project directory.
-In the `secrets.py` file, you will need to declare the file path to your music directory in Ubuntu.
+In the `secrets.py` file, you will need to declare the file path to your Windows music directory from your Ubuntu directory.
 ```
 home_folder = {{MUSIC_DIRECTORY}}
 ```

-- Copies of your playlists should be placed in the `Playlists` folder.
+Copies of the playlists will be copied/updated during the process and placed in the `Playlists` folder.

 #### Executing The Script
 While in the project folder, execute the following command: